hpc/charliecloud/doc/best_practices.rst

 3. For a few dependencies and then OpenMPI itself:

    1. Download and untar.
-Note the use of variables to make adjusting the URL and versions easier, as well as the explanation of why we're not using :code:`dnf`, given that several of these packages are included in CentOS.
+Note the use of variables to make adjusting the URL and versions easier, as well as the explanation of why we’re not using :code:`dnf`, given that several of these packages are included in CentOS.